 - Do you feel safe confiding in your therapist?

 - Have you made progress or gained insights?

-If not working, it’s ok to find someone new.
-You can end your relationship with your therapist with an email, in person or a telephone call (but don’t ghost them!).
+If it's not working, it’s okay to find someone new.
+You can end your relationship with your therapist with an email, in person or a telephone call (just don’t ghost them!).
 Remember, therapy is about benefiting you.
 It’s important that you do what’s right for your situation.

 Finding a therapist in Washington DC can be challenging, but finding the right provider can make a huge difference to your wellbeing and mental health.
 By considering cost, logistics, and therapeutic methods while also placing clear benchmarks and expectations on your progress, you can find the right match.

 Wherever you are on your journey, your mental health is important.
 If you’d like personalized support with finding a therapist, we at Zencare can help!
 Fill out our therapist match form to get connected with a provider who fits your needs.